gomlx/gomlx/README.md

      parallelism) in particular to support for large language models and similarly large model training.
 3. To be a robust and reliable platform for production.
 Some sub-goals:
    - Support modern accelerator hardware like TPUs and GPUs.
-   - Multiple backends, e.g:  llamacpp, WebNN (with Wasm), pure Go version, etc.
+   - Multiple backends beyond XLA, e.g:  llamacpp, WebNN (with Wasm), pure Go version, etc.
-   - Import pre-trained models from [Hugging Face Hub](https://huggingface.co/models) -- maybe using ONNX -- and allow fine-tuning.
+   - Import pre-trained models from [Hugging Face Hub](https://huggingface.co/models) and allow fine-tuning -- ONNX versions already working for many models in [onnx-gomlx](https://github.com/gomlx/onnx-gomlx).
    - Compile models to binary as in C-libraries and/or WebAssembly, to be linked and consumed (inference) anywhere (any language).